 On this page, we’ll explain it all: what to do after a car accident, insurance coverage options, how fault works in your state, plus when and why to hire an auto accident lawyer.

-You may think that car accident lawyers only help people who are innocent victims of car accidents.
-However, there are many ways an attorney can assist you even if you think you caused the accident.
-It is always worth it to discuss the situation with a law firm that regularly handles all types of traffic accident cases.
+You may believe car accident lawyers only help people who are innocent victims of car accidents, but there are many ways an attorney can assist you even if you think you’ve caused an accident.
+It’s always worth discussing the situation with a law firm.
+Choose one that regularly handles all types of traffic accident cases!

 What to Do After You Think You Caused a Car Crash

-If you think (or know) that you just caused a car accident, you should always stay calm.
-There are steps you should do after a crash whether or not you were at fault, and you should stay focused to ensure you do—and don’t do—certain things.
+If you think (or know) that you just caused a car accident, stay calm.
+There are important steps to take after a crash whether or not you were at fault, and you should stay focused to ensure you do—and don’t do—certain things.

-First, never under any circumstances should you leave the scene of the accident.
+First, never under any circumstances should you leave the scene of an accident.
 Every state has specific laws about stopping after a crash and remaining at the scene.
 If a driver knows they broke the law or may be subject to other citations or criminal charges, they may be tempted to drive away to avoid the consequences of their actions.
-However, if you leave the scene of the crash, you could face an arrest and serious criminal charges, in addition to your responsibility for the accident.
-It is ALWAYS better to stop in accordance with the law.
+However, if you leave the scene of the crash, you could face an arrest and serious criminal charges for a hit and run, in addition to your responsibility for the accident.
+It is always better to stop in accordance with the law.

 While you wait for the police, keep to yourself as much as possible.
-In some situations, the other driver may try to confront you or may show anger for the crash.
+In some situations, the other driver may try to confront you or display anger over the crash.
 Do your best to stay grounded and don’t admit fault or apologize.
-It can be all too easy to start saying that you’re sorry for being distracted or not noticing the other car.
+It can be all too easy to start saying sorry for being distracted or not noticing the other car.
 This is a mistake, as you should never admit any negligent acts to the other driver.
 Even if you’re feeling nervous, you should avoid the following: